moding-il/bizdoc.core/README.md

 #### Quering

 Use the `CubeService` to preform quries on cubes and indices.
+It maintains clear syntax and avoide SQL phrasing in your project.

 ```c#
 public class MyForm : FormBase<MyFormModel> {